TACOS: Task Agnostic COordinator of a multi-drone System: Problem setup

 \section{Problem setup}

 We address the problem of centralized, high-level task planning for a multi-UAV system, via an intelligent coordinator that interprets high-level user commands expressed in natural language.
 The coordinator must translate these commands into executable plans for the \ac{uav} swarm.
-We consider quadrotor \acp{uav} operating in a bounded 3D environment \(\mathcal{W} \subseteq \mathbb{R}^3\).
-Each \ac{uav} is equipped with a predefined set of low-level control primitives, formalized as the action set: \(\mathcal{A} = \{ \texttt{arm\_takeoff()},\ \texttt{goto(x, y, z)},\ \texttt{land()} \}\), which abstract away platform-specific dynamics.
-This design supports heterogeneous UAV platforms, provided they implement the required action interface.